 With dozens of microbreweries and hundreds of bars, Portland’s nightlife would seem to brim with alcohol-related activities.
 But in reality, it’s the energy of the city’s residents that fuels evenings all over town.
 Wielding a “go-out-and-play” attitude, this social, after-work set packs restaurants, clubs, theaters and performance halls all over town to catch up with friends and make new ones.

 Every night of the week — not just on weekdays — happy hour generally gets the party started.
 Almost every establishment in town has one, so finding the best depends on where you are and what you want to eat (or drink).
 For example, Departure has daily happy hour specials running from 4-6 p.m., mixing inexpensive, inventive Asian cuisine with equally mouthwatering views of the city’s downtown.
-Meanwhile in the Pearl District, Bluehour has specials from 4-6 p.m., serving a range of high-quality finger foods and local beers and wines for less than a sawbuck.
+Meanwhile in the Pearl District, Bluehour has specials from Monday-Friday from 4-6:30 p.m. and weekends from 3-6:30 p.m., serving a range of high-quality finger foods and local beers and wines for less than a sawbuck.

 Comedy & more

 Meanwhile, Helium Comedy Club is all about the punchlines, drawing everyone from touring, a-list professionals to emerging local talent to its stage.
 The nightly shows at Darcelle XV are also good for a laugh, but the world famous female impersonators take their art very seriously, as their Las Vegas-style cabaret has has been entertaining Portland for nearly 40 years.